-This is because some people may find it more difficult to stop
+Some people may find it more difficult to

 'adults at risk'.